Knitting Yarn Guide: Types, Weights, and How to Choose the Right One

 You will find independent dyers like myself typically dye in small batches, so make sure that if you want to choose this route that you explore options with the dyer.
 In my case most of my yarns are variegated, so batches aren’t an issue and you are expected to knit alternate skeins in alternate rows.
 Having said this, if you require enough of a colour for a larger project let me know and I will do my best to match skeins where possible.

-Step 3 – The importance of a gauge swatch
+Step 3 - Make a gauge swatch

-A traditional gauge swatch is knitted flat in a square of 10cm, or 4 inches.
+A traditional gauge swatch is knitted (or crocheted) flat in a square of 10cm, or 4 inches.
 However, if you intend to knit in the round, or have a larger design, such as a cable you may wish to knit a much larger swatch to see how one repeat of your pattern knits up and knit your swatch in the round if that is appropriate.

 Check your swatch and see if this alternate yarn is a good match to the original.